josh-perry/love-cookbook/content/guides/intermediate/shaders.md

     bool isActive;
 } MyDataStruct;

-MyDataStruct myData = { 1.0, 2.0, true };
+MyDataStruct myData = MyDataStruct(1.0, 2.0, true);
 ```

-GLSL also supports overloading, meaning you can have multiple functions with the same name, as long as the parameters are different.
+GLSL also supports overloading, meaning you can have multiple functions with the same name, as long as the output type is the same.

 ## The Fragment shader

-This shader is executed for every pixel the effect covers.
-This is possible because shaders are really fast and so is the GPU.
+This shader is executed for every pixel the effect covers.This is possible because shaders are really fast and so is the GPU.

 Let's make a simple fragment shader from a string to show it's functionality.

 During this guide, we will be creating new shader files, usually with the `.fs`: Fragment Shader, `.vs`: Vertex Shader or `.glsl` extension.

 We start by defining the output, `vec4`.

 You can think of a vec4 as a table with 4 numbers, like { x, y, z, w }.
 `vec4 color` is the color we provide with `love.graphics.setColor`.